Limit Order Books: Challenges of Studying LOBs

-Recently, there has also been an increase in the popularity of so-called \emph{dark pools} (see, e.g., \cite{Carrie:2006, Hendershott:2005}), particularly in equities trading.
-In a dark pool, no information about market participants' trading intentions is available to other market participants.
-Rules governing matchings in dark pools vary greatly from one exchange to another \cite{Mittal:2008}.
-Some dark pools are essentially LOBs in which all limit orders are entirely hidden; whereas other dark pools do not allow market participants to specify prices at all.
-Instead, they state only the size of their order and whether they wish to buy or sell.
-Orders are held in a time priority queue until they are matched to orders of the opposite type, and any trades that occur do so either at the mid-price $m(t)$ of some other specified standard (i.e., non-dark) LOB in which the same asset is being traded, or at a price that is later negotiated by the two market participants involved.
+Recently, there has been an increase in the popularity of so-called \emph{dark pools} (see, e.g., \citet{Carrie:2006, Hendershott:2005}).
+The matching rules governing trade in dark pools vary greatly from one exchange to another \citep{Mittal:2008}.
+Some dark pools are essentially LOBs in which all active orders are entirely hidden.
+Other dark pools do not allow traders to specify prices for their orders.
+Instead, traders submit orders describing their desired quantity and whether they wish to buy or sell, and the dark pool holds all such requests in an entirely hidden, time-priority queue until they are matched to orders of the opposite type.
+Upon matching, trades occur either at the mid-price $m(t)$ of another specified standard (i.e., non-dark) LOB for the same asset or at a price that is later negotiated by the two traders involved.